mwalkowski/anyrun/README.md

 Testing
 -------
-You can run the tests by creating a Python virtual environment, installing the requirements from `test_requirements.txt`
+You can run the tests by using tox.
 ```
-pip install -r requirements.txt -r test_requirements.txt
+pip install tox
 ```
 Then:
 ```
-python pytest -v
+tox
 ```

 TODO